paklog/docs/decoupling_wes_wms.md

 ├── wms-services/
 │   ├── order-management/        (existing - no change)
 │   ├── inventory-management/    (existing - no change)
-│   ├── wave-planning/           ✨ NEW - Extract from warehouse-operations
+│   ├── wave-planning/           ✨ NEW - Strategic wave planning
-│   ├── location-master/         ✨ NEW - Split from location context
+│   ├── location-master/         ✨ NEW - Location configuration
-│   └── workload-planning/       ✨ NEW - Extract from warehouse-operations
+│   └── workload-planning/       ✨ NEW - Capacity and labor planning
 │
 ├── wes-services/
-│   ├── task-execution/          ✨ NEW - Consolidate work management
+│   ├── task-execution/          ✨ NEW - Task orchestration and assignment
-│   ├── pick-execution/          ✨ NEW - Extract picking + put wall
+│   ├── pick-execution/          ✨ NEW - Picking operations + put wall
-│   ├── pack-ship/              ✨ NEW - Extract packing + quality
+│   ├── pack-ship/              ✨ NEW - Packing + quality + shipping
-│   ├── physical-tracking/       ✨ NEW - Extract LP + location state
+│   ├── physical-tracking/       ✨ NEW - License plates + location state
 │   └── material-handling/       ✨ NEW - Future automation (Phase 2)
 │
 ├── shared-services/
-│   ├── quality-management/      ✨ NEW - Extract quality context
+│   ├── quality-management/      ✨ NEW - Quality inspection workflows
 │   └── location-tracking/       ✨ NEW - Real-time location state
 │
 └── common/